imcity-dev/docs-im-city/pages/2023-approach.md

 &nbsp;
 &nbsp;

+In addition to all the above decisions, there is a continuous work to clarify the vision and the best way to implement it.
+As I always said, this is not a regular project and it can not be based on a one man's ideas.
+It is a project that requires a lot of collaboration and a lot of people to be involved.
+But people are involving in projects they feel they can contribute to and in order to make this happen, we need to have a clear vision and a clear roadmap.

+In a way, it is kind of a vicious circle.
+But we started to break it and more and more people are paying attention and are willing to contribute.

+&nbsp;
+&nbsp;

 I want to thank you for your support and patience.
 I am excited to see what the future holds for the Digital City Spaces and I hope you are too.
 I am looking forward to working with you in the future and I hope that you will continue to support the IM.CITY - CityOS project.